4tydev/4tydev/README.md

 # Welcome to my Repo 🎮🎶
 Here I create my wonderful projects

+## DigtalWorld Website 🌍
+My digital world brought to life.
+Here you will enjoy wonderful music, get updated on useful tips, as well as having the opportunity to be part of my small platform, where I have small puzzles for you to solve... but... be patient...

 ## VST Plugins 🎹🎛
 I have started to program VST synths and effects for you to enjoy!
 Everything will be open source.
 So be patient for whats next...

-## DigtalWorld Website 🌍
-My digital world brought to life.
-Here you will enjoy wonderful music as well as having the opportunity to be part of my small platform!
-Where I have small puzzles for you to solve... but... again be patient...

 ## EVEN MORE 😃
 As I said, I will be updating this gradually with as much content as possible for you to enjoy!

 <!--
 **4tydev/4tydev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.